ARMmbed/mbed-os-5-docs/docs/tutorials/optimize/memory/memory_intro.md

 +---------------------+-------+-------+-------+
 ```

 Even if you are no longer testing your program, the `features/frameworks` module includes the Mbed OS test tools.
-Because of this, you are building one of our test harnesses into every binary. <a href="https://github.com/ARMmbed/mbed-os/pull/2559" target="_blank">Removing this module</a> saves a significant amount of RAM and flash memory.
+Because of this, you are building one of our test harnesses into every binary.
+[Removing this module](https://github.com/ARMmbed/mbed-os/pull/2559) saves a significant amount of RAM and flash memory.

 #### `Printf` and UART

 The linker can also remove other modules that your program does not use.
-For example, <a href="https://github.com/ARMmbed/mbed-os-example-blinky" target="_blank">Blinky's</a> `main` program doesn't use `printf` or UART drivers.
+For example, [Blinky's](https://github.com/ARMmbed/mbed-os-example-blinky) `main` program doesn't use `printf` or UART drivers.
 However, every Mbed OS module handles traces and assertions by redirecting their error messages to `printf` on serial output - forcing the `printf` and UART drivers to be compiled in and requiring a large amount of flash memory.

 To disable error logging to serial output, set the `NDEBUG` macro and the following configuration parameter in your program's `mbed_app.json` file: